-Fusion Reactions in Stars (DP IB Physics)
+Fusion Reactions in Stars (DP IB Physics): Revision Note

 Fusion Reactions in Stars

-Fusion is defined as:
+Nuclear fusion is defined as:

 The joining of two small nuclei to produce a larger nucleus

-Low-mass nuclei (such as hydrogen and helium) can undergo fusion and release energy
+Low-mass nuclei, such as hydrogen and helium, can undergo fusion and release energy

 A huge amount of energy is released in the reaction